hendrikhoffmann/ioBroker.cloudrain/README.md

 ### Configuration
 - Insert your Cloudrain Username + Password in the Instance Configuration
 - The Cloudrain API is polled at regular intervals for updates.
-- Set this Data Request Interval according to your irrigation cycles (60 sec is minimum).
+- Set this Data Request Interval during idle (60 sec is a perfect default value)
+- increase the Data Request Interval if total data transfered is an issue (you might miss irrigations configured in the App)
+- Note: If the system is irrigating, data updates are polled at 10 sec intervall.

 ### Object Tree Value Description